Material Issues and Related SDGs

 Overall participation rate:100%

-Group companies in Japan: 86.4%,
+Cumulative participation rate: In-house 89.5%, Group companies in Japan: 86.4%, Group companies overseas: 93.1%

-Overall participation rate:90% or higher
+Overall participation rate: 90% or higher

 Reinforcement of corporate governance